MisterXY89/chat-doc/HACKING.md

 ### Qualitative Evaluation

 For the qualitative evaluation, we use a set of questions and compare the generated responses from the fine-tuned model with the responses from GPT-4 to get a qaualitative feeling of the quality of the fine-tuned model.
-A full list of questions and responses can be found in the [evaluation](evaluation) folder, here are only two examples.
+A full list of questions and responses will be found at the end of the project in the [evaluation](evaluation) folder, here are only two examples for now.

 #### Question 1
 "Hi, I feel dizzy and have a headache for a few days already.
 Should I go the doctor?"